hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 processes and with them usually the whole org session, so not a good base for using it as a desktop ... there were some locking errors in dmesg as well, so some deeper investigation might be required to get this going
+update: it looks like setting "echo 100 > /sys/kernel/mm/lru_gen/min_ttl_ms"
+or even set this to 0 can mitigate the problem a bit but looks like even with that some oom kills can still happen under high cpu and memory pressure
 - info: v6.0.0 kernel, debian bookworm, 2gb ram, 32gb a1 sd card

 # rockchip rk33xx - pinebook pro - october/november 2022